About the Unit

 The Missoula Police Department uses police dogs on a variety of calls.
 Some of their recent successes include locating wanted persons, locating drugs and other articles needed in ongoing investigations

-Each of the K-9 officers attend an intensive initial training with their dog.
+K-9 officers attend an intensive initial training with their dog.
 Once in service, the officers and their dogs train every week.
 Their ongoing training include all of their initial training topics as well as new skills such as working with special teams.
 Many MPD officers help in the training by being quarry and local businesses volunteer to allow the dog training in their facilities.